evan-beaudoin99/Indemnified-Bindings-Search-Engine/README.md

 # Indemnified-Bindings-Search-Engine

-(Server May Not be Running as it runs on a Linux Box) http://cmu3beaudoin.tplinkdns.com
+(Server May Not be Running as it runs on a Linux Box) \n Here is the link anyway \n http://cmu3beaudoin.tplinkdns.com

 Here are some examples of the website running: